• Skip to primary navigation

 1. Add all ingredients to the bowl of a food processor.

 2. Process ingredients until a sticky mixture is formed.
 The mixture should be pinch-able, so you can roll it into balls.
-If it’s feeling too dry and crumbly, add 1-2 tablespoon water and process again for about 20 seconds.
+If it’s feeling too dry and crumbly, add 1-2 tbsp water and process again for about 20 seconds.

 3. Roll the dough into 15 balls.
 Enjoy!